Updated Tuesday, July 21, 2020

 - heightened staff education regarding required PPEs, handwashing and social distancing;

-- did not schedule employees who continue to work at other nursing homes or facilities;
+- no scheduling of staff who work at other nursing homes or facilities;

 - closed campus to all individuals and contractors except those deemed essential staff, and they subject to a daily screening process prior to entry;